vcipriani/ForFun/README.md

 *  **arrayMethods** - here I replicated the Array methods map, filter, reduce & each and wrote a mocha test suite to confirm that they return the same results as the original methods

-*  **kaprekarsConstant** - I just happened to read about Kaprekar's Constant the other.
+*  **kaprekarsConstant** - I just happened to read about Kaprekar's Constant the other day.
 Kaprekar was a mathematician who discovered that by performing two simple steps, almost any 4 digit number can be altered to equal 6174 (within 7 step iterations).
-Recreating this seemed like a perfect opportunity to practice functional programming.
+Recreating this seemed like good functional programming  practice.
+It turned out to be a perfect opportunity to practice everything.
 This app includes:
     *  Callbacks
     *  Closures
     *  Recursion